 My philosophy, which would eventually lead to drumming furiously on and slinging paint and sand wildly at canvases, began suddenly on a morning in April 1989 as I was walking up Fifth Avenue in NYC to my then-job as a photographer for Tiffany & Co.
 In the middle of 40th Street I had a realization (some might say a vision – others might say I was breathing too much exhaust): our species is acting as a terminating parasite on the life of our planet.
 I had to sit on the steps of NYPL, beneath Patience and Fortitude, and write things down – something I continued to do each morning for months.

-Since that day I have continuously tried to comprehend if it would even be possible for people to live in a non-destructive way, in complete non-harm to earth and life; using only that which replenishes or is returned in kind.
+Since that day I have often tried to imagine if it would even be possible for people to live in a non-destructive way, in complete non-harm to earth and life; using only that which replenishes or is returned in kind.
 With topsoil unencrusted, covered with vegetation.
 The lands, waters and air unpoisoned, and all species thriving.
 We are so very far from that now that the idea is almost impossible to imagine.
 It would be a very different way of life than the one we have developed – but I can’t help but feel that if we had started this way we could have produced a comfortable life for our species.